Kurd militants end hunger strike in Turkey, deal seen

 Erdogan's government has boosted Kurdish cultural and language rights since taking power a decade ago.
 But Kurdish politicians are seeking greater political reform, including steps towards autonomy for mainly Kurdish southeastern Turkey.

-Addressing one of the protesters' demands, the government has submitted to parliament a bill allowing defendants to use Kurdish in court testimony.
+Addressing one of the demands, the government has sent to parliament a bill allowing defendants to use Kurdish in court.